 John Price’s health deteriorated quickly during the ordeal, and officers refused to let him take his blood pressure medications that were sitting inside on the table.
 Mr. Price was taken to the hospital that night and unfortunately passed away about five weeks after the search warrant was executed.

-The Prices’ account with police is described in a lawsuit which alleges that the city of Fort Worth violated the Prices’ 4th and 14th Amendment rights against unlawful and unreasonable search, seizure, excessive force, and equal protection under the law.
+The Prices’ account with police is described in a wrongful death lawsuit which alleges that the city of Fort Worth violated the Prices’ 4th and 14th Amendment rights against unlawful and unreasonable search, seizure, excessive force, and equal protection under the law.

 Right now, it is not clear what information supported the search and whether the police found the evidence that they sought.
 The city has declined to release an affidavit supporting the warrant.